catalyst-cooperative/pudl/docs/dev/project_management.rst

   `GitHub Actions for the PUDL repo
   <https://github.com/catalyst-cooperative/pudl/actions>`_.
 * Please don't decrease the overall test coverage -- if you introduce new code it also needs to be exercised by the tests.
-See :doc:`dev/testing` for details.
+See :doc:`testing` for details.
 * Write good docstrings, using the `Google docstring
   <https://www.sphinx-doc.org/en/latest/usage/extensions/example_google.html>`__